strimzi/strimzi.github.io/_posts/2023-08-23-kafka-node-pools-storage-and-scheduling.md

 ### Managing storage

 Most of the time, storage management in Strimzi is reassuringly boring.
-You deploy your Apache Kafka cluster, it provisions its persistent volumes...and that's it.
+You deploy your Apache Kafka cluster, the Cluster Operator provisions its persistent volumes...and that's it.
 The cluster will be running, storing new messages to the disks, reading them when requested by consumers, and finally deleting them when they are beyond their retention.
 And through all of this, you do not need to do anything about the storage.
 It's the epitome of "it just works".